Karyapos/JFK_complete_data_analysis/Phase 1 (short).md

 ## Findings

-A selection of the SQL scripts used for data preparation and exploratory checks (e.g., handling missing values, outlier detection, and variable transformations) is included in the file [**SQL_scripts**](SQL_scripts).
-These provide core steps behind the findings(images).
+This section highlights only a selection of the findings from each variable group.
+The full exploratory work including every graph, summary table, and distribution check is documented separately, and can be viewed in the file [**images**](images).
+In addition, the [**SQL_scripts**](SQL_scripts) folder contains representative queries used during data cleaning and transformation.

 ### Weather Variables